Adrilopmar/Final-project-IronHack/README.md

 #### Aug 28 2022
 Time to hunt!
 Time to look over the code and haunt down all those bugs.
 Do you know where are they hiding? cause I don't...

+#### from sep 1 2022 to sep 17 2022
+This leap of time is also known as a long period without commiting... (sorry funny names wasn't coming to my mind -.-)

+#### sep 26 2022
+After long time working on Procastinan't and not updating the Readme I must say that there has been a lot of troubles I tried to implement a lot of features I told I would but everything started to shater, explode, go bananas and frying eggs.
+And now, after a long time, I can say that all those bugs were fixed. almost the ones I realized they existed.